education.vic.gov.au

 Things to avoid when developing KIS

-• Articulating an action that will take less than 12 months (these can be captured in the AIP)
+• Articulating a KIS that will take less than 2 to 4 years (these can be captured in the AIP).

 Example KIS